simonthechipmunk/buzzworks/README.md

 The Buzzers are fairly easy to make and quite universal as they feature 15 addressable WS2812b LEDs and 2 digital output pins for data transmission.
 Using those for software based I²C means the system becomes highly flexible (number of buzzers, remotely assigning teamcolors, setting animations, locking specific teams, ...).
 A detailed instruction Guide on how to make them will follow as soon as I get the time to do it ;) (link will be included here)

+**How to start the program and add music/pictures to the games**

+You can use the prepacked BuzzWorks.zip.
+Simply unpack it and run the shell script "BuzzWorks" inside the folder (it essentially just runs "java -jar BuzzWorks.jar" but makes sure our current directory is set correctly).

+To run the program without hardware Buzzers simply check "Test Mode" on the upcoming connection window.
+This creates 4 teams and an additional window with 4 buttons to emulate the buzzers.

+To use the integrated games, you need to add your own files to the corresponding folders:

+"Reverse Music":

+Add two audio files (.wav) for each track you want to play to the "ReverseMusic" folder.
+One that plays it forward and one that plays in reverse and use the following namescheme:

+	TITLE_ARTIST_(+).wav
+	TITLE_ARTIST_(-).wav
+	#Example: Hot n Cold_Katy Perry_(+).wav

+"Who is it?":

+Add one image file (.png, .jpg) for each image you want to display to the "WhoIsIt" folder and use the following namescheme:

+	NAME.png
+	#Example: Abraham Lincoln.png

 This Application makes use of third party libraries to make this work.
 Thanks to authors and companies behind those: